calico/solo/README.md

 ```

 Priors is a list of the probability of the three hypotheses, negative, singlet,
-or doublet, we test when demultiplex cell hashing data.
-A negative cell barcodes
+or doublet that we test when demultiplexing cell hashing data.
+A negative cell's barcodes
 doesn't have enough signal to identify its sample of origin.
 A singlet has
 enough signal from single hashing barcode to associate the cell with ins
 originating sample.
 A doublet is a cell barcode which has signal for more than one hashing barcode.